VPatel0205/VedBookStore/VedBookStore/README.txt

 Checked the application and tested Edit, Delete, and Create New Category

 2023-11-20

 1416
-Cloned the project from the github and test the project to check for any errors 1515
+Cloned the project from the github and test the project to check for any errors

+1515
 Created new CoverType.cs in model folder

+1523
+Created new CoverTypeRepository and ICoverTypeRepository and added them to UnitOfWork and in IUnitOfWork and created migration - 20231120202424_AddCoverType